mrrovot/trtl-cli/README.md

 ### Contribute

 Please do a pull request with any data about trtl that can be useful.

+### Contributors

+@zack796